 Outdoor childcare sessions with Free Range Urban Kids

 Free Range Urban Kids provide holiday clubs for children aged 4+ and outdoor, morning and afternoon childcare sessions for the under 5s on Wednesdays, Thursdays and Fridays during term time.
 Children can hunt for bugs, climb trees, build dens, follow nature trails and explore the flora and fauna of South Millfields Park and the neighbouring natural areas.

 Millfields Park is licensed for plays, showing films, live music, recorded music and dance performances.
 Find out about holding events in parks.

 Free group exercise classes

-The Millfields User Group (MUG) is an active user group that has been instrumental in developing the park masterplan and improving the facilities it offers.
-They are currently working on improving the play facilities in North and South Millfields and redeveloping the Casimir Road entrance.
+The Millfields user group (MUG) has been instrumental in developing the park masterplan and improving the facilities it offers.
+They're currently working on improving the play facilities in North and South Millfields and redeveloping the Casimir Road entrance.

-- Subscribe to the mailing list - email firstname.lastname@example.org
+- subscribe to the group mailing list - email email@example.com

 Dogs are excluded from the play area and sports facilities.
 If your dogs are behaving aggressively, causing damage, or if you do not have appropriate control over them, Council officers can ask you to put them on leads.
 More information on dogs in parks.